 Introduction to the Butterfly Bush :

-Buddleia davidii are wonderful woody shrubs with large, fragrant, colorful flowers that attract a flutter of butterflies into your summer garden.
+Buddleia davidii (Butterfly Bush) is a wonderful shrub with large, fragrant, colorful flowers that attract a flutter of butterflies into your summer garden.
 Butterfly Bushes are extremely easy to grow and any novice gardener will have success with this genus.
 Plus they are the absolute best butterfly attracting plant you can grow.
 Buddleia breeders are hard at work creating marvelous new cultivars with novel flower colors, flower shapes, leaf colors, and dwarf habits.
 If you are still growing some of the older cultivars, you will be amazed how far they have come in recent years.

 We at Plant Delights Nursery and Juniper Level Botanic Garden grow many wonderful and rare Butterfly Bushes.
 We have 65 accessions of buddleias in the garden, and offer the finest and most unique cultivars for sale through our mail order nursery.
 We urge our readers to drop-by the garden during our Open Nursery and Garden Days to see our collection and check out our website to view our offerings.
-You can also read up on the top 25 plants for a butterfly garden here and learn how to create a butterfly garden.
+You can also read up on the top 25 plants for a butterfly garden here and learn how to design a butterfly garden here.

 How to Grow Butterfly Bushes (Location and Garden Conditions)

 If you have seen our quick guide to caring for butterfly bush you know that Buddleia should be planted in full sun to ensure the best growth habit and the largest number of flowers.
 Most Buddleia are tall and need to be placed at the back of a bed but there are some dwarf Buddleia that will look good at the front of the border or as edging plants.
-Buddleia should be sited near a window, along a path, or close to a patio or porch where you can smell the wonderfully fragrant blossoms during the summer months.
+Buddleia should be sited near a window, along a path, or close to a patio or porch where you can appreciate the scent the wonderfully fragrant blossoms during the summer months.
 In addition, they are quite tolerant of urban pollution which makes them well-suited to city landscapes and roadside plantings.